 Acquisition of Bank Falck

 Julius Baer Holding Ltd. acquires 51% of the shares of the Lucerne-based Bank Falck & Co.
 AG.
-In 1998, the remaining 49% of the shares are converted into a branch office of Bank Julius Baer.
+In 1998, the remaining 49% of the shares are bought and the location becomes a branch office of Bank Julius Baer.

 Opening in Vienna